OSGeo/ogc-cite-runner/docs/running-as-github-action.md

 ## Outputs

-The cite-runner GitHub Action will provide a single output, which is a full report of the test suite results:
+The cite-runner GitHub Action will provide a single output, which is a full report of the test suite results.
+Additionally, as mentioned below in the [results](#results) section, it also provides the generated execution reports as GitHub artifacts.

 ### json_report